EricTay1997/ML-Review/README.md

-# A Broad Review of Classical and Modern ML Algorithms
+# A Broad Review of ML Topics
 This repository will be used to help me consolidate my knowledge regarding various ML topics.

 This repository will include:
-* Notes on various topics (Edit: For some reason, markdown on Github isn't formatting the same as PyCharm)
+* Notes on various topics (Edit: Note that markdown on Github isn't formatting the same as my local IDE, PyCharm, which may cause readability issues!)
-  * Classical ML/Statistics
+  * Classical (Non-DL) ML/Statistics
     * Linear Algebra and Calculus
     * Probability and Information Theory
     * Statistical Learning Theory